Hidden Gardens in Lisbon Worth Discovering

 A hidden hillside garden near Avenida da Liberdade, complete with a small café, shaded seating, and views that stretch across the rooftops of Lisbon.
 It’s not large—but it lingers.

-Soverra Tip: Go for sunset.
+Soverra Insight: Go for sunset.
 Stay for the stillness.

 8. Garden of the Museum of Natural History